JNRowe/blanco/doc/configuration.rst

 :file:`${XDG_CONFIG_HOME}/blanco/config.ini` [#]_.

-The configuration file is a simple ``INI`` format file,   The file is processed with the configparser_ module, the documentation for which will describe some of the advanced features available within the configuration file.
+The configuration file is a simple ``INI`` format file,   The file is processed with the configobj_ module, the documentation for which will describe some of the advanced features available within the configuration file.

 You can specify command line options in the configuration file as defaults, and